 - Allows for a direct link to the Applications connected to the middleware without having to

-double-model it as an Application which provides a cleaner IT landscape.
+double-model it as an Application that provides a cleaner IT landscape.

-- Enables Free Draw modelling and limited Data Flow Diagrams.
+- Enables Free Draw modeling and limited Data Flow Diagrams.

 - Provides a clear view of the IT landscape and relations between Applications and IT Components.